 Kids were everywhere—at school, in back yards, and throughout the neighborhood.
 Our isolated existence in Elk Coal faded in memory.
 Enumclaw became my town and playing with kids my passion.

 While Mom still read books to us at bedtime, my interests stretched well beyond fairy tales on printed pages.
 There was football to be played and baseballs to be thrown; skates to be rolled and bicycles to ride.
 There were streets to walk and alleys to explore.
 But mostly there were boys everywhere.

 There was even a modern library four blocks from our Franklin Street home.
 Alas, it was largely ignored as sporting fields beckoned.
-Though I had a library card and could search index cards to find books, my dreams of being shortstop for the Detroit Tigers placed reading them firmly on the back burner.
-How much the newspaper’s sports section and baseball box scores advanced my reading skills is substantial.
+Though I had a library card and could search index cards to find books, my dreams of being shortstop for the Detroit Tigers fixed reading firmly on the back burner.
+However, reading the newspaper’s sports section and baseball box scores advanced my skills substantially.
 Comic books, particularly the Archie and the Superman series became my primary sources of literature outside of school.